constraintAutomaton/Traveling-with-a-Map/shape_index_paper_plan_Ruben_v.md

 - How does the size of the internal data store impact the query execution time compared to the number of HTTP requests?

 ### Experiments
-- [ ] Baseline Datadump (maybe not the optimal execution)
+- Baseline Datadump (maybe not the optimal execution)
 - Baseline LTQP
-    - [ ] Type index
+    - Type index
-    - [ ] LDP
+    - LDP
-    - [ ] type index + LDP
+    - type index + LDP
-    - [ ] Type index with missing type index same has missing shape index (see experiment below)
+    - Type index with missing type index same has missing shape index (see experiment below)
-    - [ ] Type index + LDP with missing type index same has missing shape index (see experiment below)
+    - Type index + LDP with missing type index same has missing shape index (see experiment below)
 - Best case scenario (with and without prioritization)
-    - [ ] Complete shape index in every pod, with closed shapes for everything with precise constraints
+    - Complete shape index in every pod, with closed shapes for everything with precise constraints
+- Oracle for source selection, so we do a "federated query" instead of LTQP
+- Empiric measurement of the containment algorithm
 - Versability test (with and without prioritization)
+    - Open shapes
-    - [ ] Not descriptive constraints
+    - Not descriptive constraints
-        - [ ] 50%
+        - 50%
-        - [ ] 100%
+        - 100%
     - Shape in a ratio of the networks
-        - [] 80%
+        - 80%
-        - [] 50%
+        - 50%
-        - [] 20%
+        - 20%
+        - 0%
-    - [ ] Mutliple fragmentation type
+    - Mutliple fragmentation type
 - Worst case scenario
-    - [ ] 20% of the network has a shape in the network that is closed (we can do nothing with open shapes) with no descriptive constraints
+    - 20% of the network has a shape in the network that is closed (we can do nothing with open shapes) with no descriptive constraints
-- [ ] Oracle for source selection, so we do a "federated query" instead of LTQP
-- [ ] One file by pods
+- One file by pods X
-- Empiric measurement of the containment algorithm

 We also want to see if this is within the current time expectation for social media queries.